ColinKennedy/ways/docs/why.rst

 Adding Existing AMS
 -------------------

-Most likely, Ways is not the first AMS (Asset Management System) you've tried.
+Most likely, Ways is not the first AMS (Asset Management System) tool you've used.
 Chances are, you have your own AMS that you'd like to keep using.
 Ways can partially integrate existing objects into its own code to help tie into existing systems.